On the Genus of Random Regular Graphs: Introduction

 \section{Introduction}

+Topological graph theory is a branch of mathematics that studies the topological properties of graphs and their embeddings on surfaces.
+It combines techniques from topology, algebraic geometry, and combinatorics to study the structure and properties of graphs.
+This field of mathematics is particularly useful for understanding the global properties of graphs, such as connectivity, and for studying the way in which graphs can be embedded in the plane or in more complicated topological spaces.

-Topological graph theory is largely concerned with embedding graphs on surfaces.
-These surfaces, compact connected 2-manifolds without boundary, may be orientable or non-orientable, though here we concern ourselves with orientable surfaces.
-A theorem of Brahana \cite{Brahana1921} states that any such orientable surface is homeomorphic to a sphere with $g$ handles attached, $S_g$.
-This $g$ is called the \emph{genus} of the orientable surface.
-The orientable genus of a graph $G$, $\gamma(G)$, is the smallest number $g$ such that $G$ can be drawn onto the orientable surface $S_g$ without edge crossings.
+One central concept in topological graph theory is that of graph genus.
+The classification theorem for compact surfaces, first proposed by Möbius in the early 1860s \cite{Mobius1861} (though not proved rigorously until the 1920s by Brahana \cite{Brahana1921}), states that all closed surfaces are homeomorphic to spheres with some number of handles or crosscaps attached.
+We denote a sphere with $g$ handles attached $S_g$.
+This $g$ is called the \emph{genus} of the surface.
+The orientable genus of a graph $G$, $\gamma(G)$, is a topological invariant denoting the smallest number $g$ such that $G$ can be drawn onto the orientable surface $S_g$ without any edge crossings.
 In the simplest case, a graph with genus $0$ --- i.e., a planar graph --- can be drawn on the plane without edge crossings.
 A graph of genus 1 can be drawn without edge crossings on a torus, a graph of genus 2 on a surface with two handles, and so forth.

-Much of the literature in topological graph theory focuses on describing the genera of specific classes of graphs.
-For example, the map color theorem, which describes the smallest number of handles needed to create a map of $n$ countries, each of which borders all the others, is concerned primarily with determining the orientable and nonorientable genera of the complete graph \cite{Ringel1974}.
+Much of the literature in topological graph theory focuses on the study of the embeddings of certain families of graphs, such as complete graphs \cite{Ringel1969}, wheel graphs \cite{Chen2018}, and complete bipartite (and more generally, $k$-partite) graphs \cite{Bouchet1978, Bettayeb2010}, to name a few.
+Many graph problems, such as the problem of finding a maximal independent set, finding a minimum $t$-spanner, the sparsest-cut problem, and several constraint satisfaction problems, are NP-hard for graphs of genus greater than zero \cite{Baker1983, Abboud2020, Kobayashi2018, Cai2017}.
+Therefore, the genus of a graph can be an important measure of complexity in analyzing the efficiency of graph algorithms.
 Determining the genus of an arbitrary graph is hard, however.
 In fact, we know the graph genus problem to be NP-complete \cite{Thomassen1989}.